rhundhausen/littlebigtop/content/gallery.md

 date: 2025-06-30
 ---

-Welcome to the **Little Big Top** photo gallery!
+Welcome to the **Little Big Top Boise** photo gallery!

 Step behind the curtain and relive the magic of our most memorable moments.
 From soaring silks to dazzling lyra spins, these snapshots capture the spirit, strength, and joy of our young performers in action.

-Each image is a glimpse into the heart of Little Big Top — where confidence grows, creativity thrives, and circus dreams take flight.
+Each image is a glimpse into the heart of Little Big Top Boise — where confidence grows, creativity thrives, and circus dreams take flight.

 Whether it's a community festival, a private party, or a school showcase, our troupe brings energy and artistry to every performance.
 Enjoy the show!